tkuhlman/vertica-swift-backup/README.md

 they must explicitly be uploaded/deleted as needed.

 ## Future work
-### Use more swift containers
-Occasionally the get_metadata command fails and must be retried.
-I talked with some swift developers about this and they report that it is known that performance degrades when there are greater than 500k files in a container.
-Doing a retry nearly always works fine, but a container per node help improve performance on the swift side.

-Along with this it would be valuable to make the swift container or a prefix configurable.

 ### Encryption
 In the future encrypting backups on swift may be desired.
 I envision doing this with a public/private key combo with the public key residing on the clients and the private being used for restores.
 Backups are unchanged other than encrypting